-Figs. 22 and 23 show the average performance and bus traffic for four and eight-core systems with two memory controllers.
-Note that for the eight-core system, unlike the single memory controller configuration shown in Fig. 18a where adding a prefetcher actually degrades performance, performance increases when adding a prefetcher even for the rigid scheduling policies because of the increased memory bandwidth.
+Figures 21 and 22 show the average performance and bus traffic for 4- and 8-core systems with two memory controllers.
+Note that for the 8-core system, unlike the single memory controller configuration (shown in Figure 17(a)) where adding a prefetcher actually degrades performance, performance increases when adding a prefetcher even for the rigid scheduling policies because of the increased memory bandwidth.